ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Compare Settings
     * Currently, even when nothing is changed in the setting and "Ok" is pressed a new game will be made.
 * Saved maze does not show up as .mzgs files.
+* After loading a new maze game from file, the maze size cannot be changed anymore.